gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslPredCorrRTheta.md

 * `mapping` The mapping function from the logical domain to the physical domain.
 * `advection_solver` The advection operator.
-* `builder` The spline builder for the computation of the RHS and the advection field.
-* `rhs_evaluator` The evaluator of B-splines for the RHS.
+* `rhs_interpolator` An interpolator to build and evaluate an approximation of the RHS.
 * `poisson_solver` The PDE solver which computes the electrical potential.